How to Eat Healthy Even Though You're Busy

 Skipping meals does not equate health or healthy habits.
 Some people think it will help them lose weight, but it can actually have the opposite effect.
 Your body compensates by slowing your metabolism, so you burn fewer calories.
 Skipping a meal will only leave you hungrier and more likely to overindulge later.
 Planning ahead and giving yourself adequate time to eat can help you break this vicious cycle.

 If you tend to forget to eat when you're working, it's a good idea to plan some healthy snacks.
 Snacking at intervals throughout the day keeps your metabolism more active and keeps hunger from sneaking up on you, so that you have more time to make smart food decisions.
 Have some simple, healthy snacks on hand that include some protein and nutritional value, rather than empty carbs.
-Try roasted edamame or trailmix, some carrot sticks with hummus dip, or greek yogurt with fruit and granola.
+Try roasted edamame or trailmix, some carrot sticks with hummus dip, greek yogurt with fruit and granola, or a protein shake.

 4. Drink More Water